1. vScope Concepts

 2.2.3.
 Log history

 Manage the credentials used to discovery information in the Credential tab.
-From here it is possible to can add, edit or delete credentials.
+From here it is possible to add, edit or delete credentials.
 Notice that each type of credential requires a different kind of information.
 Credentials are ASSIGNED to targets.
 The fourth column highlights how many targets a credential has assigned.

 2.3.1.
 Create Credential